AbdoSabri99/projectSoa/README.md

 # projectSoa
-un projet simple d'application d'approche microservices.
+a simple project where I applied my knowledge in microservices approach. in this project I used the more popular design patterns